The times, they are a-changing!

 Challenges to consider:

-- Ensuring you have the resources and processes to provide responsive support and dedicated training capabilities
+- Ensuring you have the resources and processes to provide responsive support and dedicated training

 Recommendations: